 Bringing you our monthly retro box office and rental rundown.

-Having smashed the mainstream with bloodthirsty, sci-fi satire Robocop, Verhoeven was eventually brought on board to direct, resulting in a similarly OTT gruefest, which though tapping into the kind of satire synonymous with Dick, favoured brawn over brains.
-In the realms of mindless, Hollywood entertainment that’s not a bad thing, and Verhoeven’s films would continue to reap the accolades, Total Recall receiving two Academy Award nominations for Best Sound and Best Sound Effects Editing, while also being honoured with an Academy Special Achievement Award for the movie’s groundbreaking special effects.
+Having smashed the mainstream with 1987‘s bloodthirsty satire Robocop — a film he initially had no interest in until his wife, who saw the project’s hidden potential, convinced him otherwise — Verhoeven was eventually brought on board to direct.
+This led to a similarly OTT gruefest, which though tapping into the kind of satire synonymous with Dick, favoured brawn over brains.
+In the realms of mindless, Hollywood entertainment that’s not a bad thing, and Verhoeven’s films would continue to reap the accolades, Total Recall receiving two Academy Award nominations for Best Sound and Best Sound Effects Editing, while also being honoured with an Academy Special Achievement Award for the movie’s groundbreaking special effects (Rob Bottin).

 Fresh off the heels of Beverly Hills Cop superstardom, controversial Hollywood a-lister Eddie Murphy would return to his buddy cop roots for 48 Hrs. sequel Another 48 Hrs. alongside Nick Nolte, with cult director Walter Hill back on board to direct.

-This time, our racially-motivated odd couple would reunite to take on a San Francisco drug lord known as The Iceman (Blade Runner‘s Brion James) in what many, including Hill, feared would be a much softer film than the first, owing to the success of Axel Foley.
+This time, our racially-motivated odd couple reunite to take on a San Francisco drug lord known as The Iceman in what many, including Hill, feared would be a much softer film than the first, owing to the success of Axel Foley’s jovial, crowd-pleasing turn.
 It was in fact Murphy who wrote and pitched the story to Hill, one that the director was happy to make and which ultimately eclipsed its predecessor at the box office with a cumulative worldwide gross of approximately $152,000,000.

 As for Murphy, his rising stock would see him demand a fee of $12,000,000 up front, as well as a rather healthy percentage of the film’s gross — quite the pay hike compared with the $200,000 dollars he was paid to star in the first movie.
 Murphy would later accuse Paramount of skimping on advertising, a suggestion that would lead to tension between the two parties.
 Paramount would of course refute Murphy’s claims.